 In the spirit of New Year’s resolutions, we decided to unlock the secret to getting great sleep this year…and we discovered that the first step toward waking up feeling restored every morning is simpler than you’d think: great bedding.
 Most importantly, a quality comforter.
 And let’s face it, yours is probably good, but not great.

-Boll & Branch, Brooklinen and Parachute offer three different density options, while Buffy focuses on a one-size-fits-all approach.
+Brooklinen and Parachute offer three different density options, while Buffy focuses on a one-size-fits-all approach.
 We tested out the midweight and all-season options for the first three brands, since they’re the most popular.
-The comforters themselves had a few noticeable differences, so we broke them down into four essential categories to help you decide which option is right for you:
+The comforters themselves had a few noticeable differences, so we broke them down into three essential categories to help you decide which option is right for you: